-In addition to the many alligators and birds you will find at Lake Apopka North Shore, you will also find other wildlife as well.
+In addition to the many alligators and birds you will find on the Lake Apopka Wildlife Drive at Lake Apopka North Shore, you will also find other wildlife as well.
 This includes bobcats, otters and raccoons.
 Keep an eye out for these mammals as they do move fast and catching a photo of one of them can be difficult.

 Location & Hours